AliceOrwell/TSW-Roll-For-Role/README.md

-# TSW-Roll-For-Role
+# SWL-Roll-For-Role
-Webtool to randomly assign roles for The Secret World
+Webtool to randomly assign roles for Secret World Legends

-A live version of the project can be found at: https://aliceorwell.github.io/TSW-Roll-For-Role/
+A live version of the project can be found at: https://MerlinAesalon.github.io/SWL-Roll-For-Role/

 Structure
 ------------